Velstruck/Life-OS/README.md

 ---

-Built with ❤️ using the MERN stack
+Built with ❤️ by Vasudev